osanseviero/FrontEndProjects/Project3-Optimization/README.md

  - Compress all the images with imagemin.
  - Uglifies the JavaScript with uglify.
  - Inlines the CSS with inline.
+ - Change the size of heavy images using responsive_images.

 The CSS files to be inlines need to have the argument `__inline=true`.
 This is done in the important CSS files so they don't block the CRP.